vjsrinivas/greenhouse/docs/PROGRAMMING.md

 ## Sensor Interfacing

-All the sensors defined in STRUCTURE are I2C-based devices (excluding the USB-based cameras).
+All the sensors defined in ELECTRICAL are I2C-based devices (excluding the USB-based cameras).
 To communicate with the I2C-based sensors, we utilize the `busio`, `board`, and sensor-specific packages (ex: for the TSL2591, utilizing the `adafruit_tca9548a` package).
 For the cameras, we utilize OpenCV2's library to connect and retrieve images.

 Each sensor is defined in its own Python file under the `{ROOT}/devices/sensor/` folder and have a shared structure.
 Typically, a given sensor will have the following as a minimum skeleton: